deljdlx/cecho/README.md

 # cecho - Custom echo

 ## Disclaimer
-This project is an experimentation and should not be used in production.
+This project is an experimentation and should not be used in production, neither in any project 😅

 ## Description
 `cecho` ; echo function with color and style